szydan/gists/nodejs/hello-world.md

 Assuming

 * you have nodejs installed.
 If not see how to do it [here](../setup/nodejs.md)
-* you have a file called hellow-world.js
+* you have a file called hello-world.js

-Type `node hello-world.js` in your terminal and hit enter You shoud see a "Hello world" printed on your screen.
+Type `node hello-world.js` in your terminal and hit enter You should see a "Hello world" printed on your screen.

 ![](img/hello-world.png)

-### What has happend
+### What has happened

-In ou first program we
+In our first program we

 * used a built-in global object called `console`
-* this object have few methods and we used one called `log`
+* this object has a few methods and we use one called `log`
 * we passed one parameter to the method.
 This parameter was the text "Hello World"
 * the `log` method 'took' our parameter and printed (logged) it on the screen

 ### Another example

 Let's do another example and print something more on the screen This time lets print a text "Hello World" in a box.
-We will make the box sides using "|" and "-" characrers.
-Let's create a new file called hello-world2.js and save the folloving lines in it.
+We will make the box sides using "|" and "-" characters.
+Let's create a new file called hello-world2.js and save the following lines in it.

 ```js
 console.log("---------------")